virtualcitySYSTEMS/map-plugin-cli/README.md

 This will open a command prompt helping you to create the basic [structure of a plugin](#vc-map-plugins).
 Be sure to check out the [peer dependecy section](#about-peer-dependencies) as well.

-Optionally, in step 7 of the create-prompt you can choose an existing plugin [@vcmap/hello-world](https://www.npmjs.com/package/@vcmap/hello-world) as template.
+Optionally, in the create-prompt you can choose an existing plugin [@vcmap/hello-world](https://www.npmjs.com/package/@vcmap/hello-world) as a template.

 ### 2. Serving a plugin for development